-Until October 16th, you can still file online.
+Until the October deadline comes, you can still file online.
 See your options here.

 Relief for Disaster Victims

-You may be eligible for tax relief if you live in an area affected by hurricanes Harvey, Irma or Maria.
-Therefore, the IRS may have granted you additional time to get your taxes in beyond the October 16th deadline if you filed an extension.
+You may be eligible for tax relief if you live in an area affected by hurricanes or other natural disasters.
+Therefore, the IRS may have granted you additional time to get your taxes in beyond the deadline if you filed an extension.

 The same goes for anyone required to file quarterly payments.
 Check the IRS disaster relief page to see if you qualify.